variant-database/vdb/Documentation.md

 <br />
 #### \<cluster> `>` or `<` or `#`\<n>       → cluster    filter by # of mutations

 Searches the specified cluster (or all viruses if no cluster is given) for viruses with greater than (or less than, or equal to) the specified number of mutations.
+In nucleotide mode, if the specified number is a floating point value between 0.0 and 1.0 inclusive, then this command filters based on sequence completeness.
 <br />
 #### \<cluster> `named` \<state_id or EPI_ISL#>  → cluster